 PAP27 was convened to advise on a future IALA document policy, taking account of the Strategic Vision approved by Council.

 PAP27 input papers and presentations noted that the present IALA document hierarchy of Recommendations and Guidelines had become less clearly defined, with the distinctions within the hierarchy becoming unclear to some Committee members and with documents thus having incorrect content.
 PAP27 also noted the Strategic Vision approved by Council at its 56th session.

+The Secretariat prepared an input paper LAP13, and after revision by LAP13, this revised document was an input paper to PAP28.
+(Attending PAP28 were the Vice Chair of LAP and LAP member Mary Dean of AMSA Australia.)

-PAP27 DOcument Advice
+PAP28 DOcument Advice